gowade/wade/README.md

     * [Binders reference ](http://godoc.org/github.com/phaikawl/wade/bind)

 #Is it ready?
 **Yes** it's ready to be used!
-But **No** it's not yet ready for a public announcement, not well tested, still needs some feedbacks and refinements, a lot stability problems may arise.
+But **No** it's not yet ready for a public announcement, not well tested, still needs some feedbacks and refinements, a lot of stability problems may arise.
 Basically, "closed beta" for now.

 #License